BernardoMG/reTHINK-Beta-Tester-Event-v2.0/1st_Tutorial.md

 #### Note: Don't forget to display the generated code on your developed application (HTML page).

-## How to test
+## How to run

 Open two chrome windows, one normal and another anonymous.
 The anonymous window should run the `CodeGeneratorObserver` hyperty.
 How to do this?
-Simply go to https://hysmart.rethink.ptinovacao.pt/ and select the hyperty.
+Simply go to https://hysmart.rethink.ptinovacao.pt/ and select the `CodeGeneratorObserver` hyperty.
 Remember that with this hyperty, you should associate a different Google account from that used for the `CodeGeneratorReporter` hyperty.

 [CodeGeneratorObserver example]()